tomtheisen/mutraction/docs/README.md

 * the model object wrapped in a tracking proxy
 * a [Tracker](#tracker) object that can be used to observe and manage state changes

+### `trackAsReadOnlyDeep`

+This function is behaviorally identical to `track`, above.
+If called from typescript, the return type will have all properties marked `readonly`, meaning that no properties can be set.
+This might be useful if your model is a class, and you want to ensure that state changes only happen within methods of the class.

 ### `isTracked`

 This tests whether an object has a tracking proxy attached.